-- There are a lot more accessories, such as tempered-glass lids, and availability of replacement parts for the Instant Pot.
+- There are more accessories, such as tempered-glass lids, silicone lids, and the availability of replacement parts for the Instant Pot.

 - The Instant Pot uses a stainless steel inner pot which promotes better searing and browning.

 - And, most recipes are based on the functions of the Instant Pot.

 - The slight price difference might not be worth the easier learning curve that comes with the Instant Pot brand.

 Another recommendation is to go with the basic model of Instant Pot.
 The exception is if you’ll be using special features like a yogurt setting.

 Check out a few Instant Pots in person before buying if you’ve never used one.
 I prefer going into a speciality kitchen store like Williams-Sonoma or Sur La Table, so I can ask questions and see a demonstration of the appliance.